app-generator/ecomm-wrapper-stripe/README.md

-# Minimal Python Warpper for Stripe
+# Simple Python Wrapper for Stripe

 This minimal library pulls the products from Stripe in `JSON` format.